 This is, however, little use for those who access the services on smartphones and who are limited by the amount of data they can actually use.

-Vodafone and Meteor offer dongle services with various usage limits, although watching usage is still highly recommended as charges will apply when limits are exceeded.
+eir Mobile, Three and Vodafone offer dongle services with various usage limits, although keeping an eye on your usage is still highly recommended as charges will apply when limits are exceeded.

 Compare the best mobile broadband deals today on Switcher.ie.